tinyheero/dotfiles/README.md

 gln -rs zshrc ~/.zshrc
 ```

 Change your default shell to Zsh.
-Then retart your terminal session.
+Then restart your terminal session.

 Once you log back in, `cd` back into this `dotfiles` folder and run: